markgordon22/Travel-Tips-Ireland/README.md

 * As a user, I want to visit a website that is easily viewable, easy to navigate around and simplified so I will be informed on the service that is on offer.
 * As a user, I want to read about the holiday destinations that I might be interested in travelling too.
-* As a user, I want to see an about page where I can read a brief description about Ireland.
+* As a user, I want to see an about page where I can read about Ireland.
 * As a user, I want to see images of the destinations that the website are advertising.
 * As a user, I want to be able to contact the site owner with any questions or doubts I may have now or in the future.
 * As a user, I want to see a map of Ireland to see where the destinations are located.